t4ol1n/tif/examples/jaxws-jms/README.txt

   * From the command line, run:
      mvn -Pjms.broker

-  * From within the OSGi container command line, run: features:install tif-messaging (needs to be done only once) activemq:create-broker

   That will create a new broker broker with the defaults and will then start it.